VviolaineC/EDUC-5913-Outfit-Chatbot/README.md

     GPT4 = "gpt4"
     GPT35 = "gpt3.5"
 ```
-## So, what is the benefit of using Enum?
+## So, What is the Benefit of Using Enum?

 🧠Define a set of fixed model types, which represent a set of options that won't change randomly.